open-education-hub/operating-systems/content/chapters/data/lab/content/process-memory.md

 Let's investigate the memory areas of a given process.
 We use `pmap` to see the memory layout of a running process.
-The command below shows the memory layour of the current shell process:
+The command below shows the memory layout of the current shell process:

 ```console
 student@os:~$ pmap -p $$